Knowing What You Know Is Not Enough: Large Language Model Confidences Don't Align With Their Actions: Experimental Setup

+\begin{enumerate} \item The designs should be analogues of commonly used real-world challenges and use-cases of LLMs. \item The `active' variants of the static datasets should be simple, introducing only the required minimum of complexity in order to satisfy Point 1 above. \end{enumerate}

-We perform our experiments on three open-sourced instruction-tuned language models: Llama 3.1 8B Instruct \citep{grattafiori2024llama3herdmodels}, Gemma 2 9B IT \citep{gemmateam2024gemma2improvingopen}, and Mistral Small Instruct 2409 \citep{mistralai_mistral_small_instruct_2409} as well as four closed-sourced instruction-tuned language models: GPT 4o, GPT 4o Mini, Gemini 2.5 Pro, and Gemini 2.5 Flash.
-These models encompass a range of different sizes, as well as differing pretraining and postraining methods.
-We abbreviate the model names of the open-source models to Llama, Gemma and Mistral for the remainder of this paper.
+We perform our experiments on three open-source instruction-tuned language models: Llama 3.1 8B Instruct \citep{grattafiori2024llama3herdmodels}, Gemma 2 9B IT \citep{gemmateam2024gemma2improvingopen}, and Mistral Small Instruct 2409 \citep{mistralai_mistral_small_instruct_2409}, as well as four closed-source instruction-tuned language models: GPT-4o, GPT-4o Mini, Gemini 2.5 Pro, and Gemini 2.5 Flash.
+These models encompass a range of different sizes, as well as differing pretraining and post-training methods.

-In order to assess the beliefs of these LLMs, we use three methods common in previous literature (see \cref{sec:related_work}): logit analysis, sampling confidence, and verbal elicitation.
-For detailed analysis of these methods, see Appendix \ref{appendix:confidence_measuring}.
-We use multiple methods for each experiment as there is no consensus on the single best method for obtaining LLM confidences.
+In order to assess the beliefs of these LLMs, we use three methods common in previous literature: logit analysis, sampling confidence, and verbal elicitation.
+For further details of these methods, see Appendix \ref{appendix:confidence_measuring}.
+We use multiple methods for each experiment as there is no consensus on the single best method for obtaining LLM confidences \citep{kapoor2024largelanguagemodelstaught, Liu2025UncertaintyQA}.